Politics of Latvia: Political developments since independence

 After negotiations, a "crisis-handling" government was formed, with the participation of the same parties, led by former PM Ivars Godmanis, a respectable public figure, and member of Latvian Way.
 The government tried to impose austerity measures, with moderate success.
 This was accompanied, though, with a widespread public opposition, which resulted in two referendums, one on pensions, the other on constitutional amendments, which would have allowed the electorate to initiate the dissolution of the parliament.

 Both of the referendums failed, but the country entered into the worst political crisis since the independence from the Soviet Union, together with the economic situation severely deteriorating, due to the world financial crisis.
 The popularity of the governing parties melted and was below the parliamentary threshold.
 By the end of 2008, parties had a hard time agreeing on further budget cuts, (mainly in the social sphere) the planned reorganization of the government, and layoffs.

 On 13 January 2009, there were severe riots in Riga, with protesters attacking the building of the parliament.
 The President Valdis Zatlers gave an ultimatum to parties, saying that should they not agree on constitutional amendments about the dissolution of the Saeima, he would dissolve the parliament by the end of March.
 After background talks and a failed vote of no confidence, PM Ivars Godmanis chose to resign in late February.
 On the 26 February, Zatlers nominated the candidate of New Era Party, MEP Valdis Dombrovskis to the post of prime minister.
 After talks, on 4 March 2009 five parties confirmed their participation in the coalition: New Era, People's Party, Union of Greens and Peasants, For Fatherland and Freedom/LNNK, and Civic Union.

 In 2010 parliamentary election ruling centre-right coalition won 63 out of 100 parliamentary seats.
 Left-wing opposition Harmony Centre supported by Latvia's Russian-speaking minority got 29 seats.
-In 2014 parliamentary election was won again by the ruling centre-right coalition formed by the Latvian Unity Party, the National Alliance and the Union of Greens and Farmers.
+In 2014 parliamentary election was won again by the ruling centre-right coalition formed by the Unity Party, the National Alliance and the Union of Greens and Farmers.
 They got 61 seats and Harmony got 24.
-In 2018 parliamentary election pro-Russian Harmony was again the biggest party securing 23 out of 100 seats. the second and third were the populist KPV LV and New Conservative Party.
+In 2018 parliamentary election pro-Russian Harmony (former Harmony Centre) was again the biggest party securing 23 out of 100 seats. the second and third were the populist KPV LV and New Conservative Party.
 Ruling coalition, comprising the Union of Greens and Farmers, the National Alliance and the Unity party, lost.